Success Story

 She added,

-“Really, research results should leave dusty shelves, be synthesized into clear, simple, and handy material, and disseminated to beneficiaries for our informed decision making.
-Someone’s life might just be transformed”.
+“Really, research results should leave dusty shelves,” she adds.
+“They need to be synthesized into simple, actionable information and shared widely.
+Someone’s life or business might just be transformed.”

 Quoting the MD of GBRI Ms. Hadija Jabiri.